March 7, 2017 by The Atlas Team

 How to Deal with the Drug Dealers of Lisbon

 When you’re in Lisbon for more than 10 minutes and you look foreign, or even Portuguese but not uptight, you’ll be approached by gentlemen offering you marijuana, hashish, cocaine, heroin, and whatever else the kids are doing these days for kicks.
 Their favorite areas to offer you things to put into your pipe/nose/vein include Rossio square, Cais do Sodré circle, certain corners of Bairro Alto and, now, Principe Real.
-We can’t testify to the quality of their product personally, but what we can say is this:
+We can’t attest to the quality of their product personally, but what we can say is this:

 The cops know they’re there.